openvswitch/ovs/Documentation/howto/selinux.rst

 SELinux and Open vSwitch are moving targets.
-What this means is that, if you solely rely on your Linux distribution's SELinux policy, then this policy might not have correctly anticipated that a newer Open vSwitch version needs extra white list rules.
+What this means is that, if you solely rely on your Linux distribution's SELinux policy, then this policy might not have correctly anticipated that a newer Open vSwitch version needs extra rules to allow behavior.
 However, if you solely rely on SELinux policy that ships with Open vSwitch, then Open vSwitch developers might not have correctly anticipated the feature set that your SELinux implementation supports.

 Installation